MrBukLau/mp3tag-web-sources-scripts/Information/iTunes Country Codes.md

 # iTunes Country Codes
 **Source:** https://developer.apple.com/documentation/applemusicapi/get_all_storefronts

-First, you will have to find the country you want for your web sources script to use for its music database to search for metadata.
+First, you will have to find the country you want to use as your music database to search for metadata.
-Then, you will be able to get the country code, which is beneath that country's name.
+Then, you will be able to get the country code of that country, which is beneath that country's name.
-The country codes are on the lines that say "id" in the front, which means that the country codes are the two letters after it.
+In other words, the country codes are on the lines that have "id" at the front, which means that the country codes are the two letters after it.

 **List of Country Codes:**
 ```